Azure/avdaccelerator/workload/docs/getting-started-baseline.md

   - `avdUseCustomNaming`: false
   - `Unique string`: a1b2c3 (6 characters string calculated by the deployment)

-For baseline deployment cost estimate, see [cost estimate](./cost-estimate.md).
+For baseline deployment cost estimate, see [here](./cost-estimate.md).

 ## Naming standard